xtdb/xtdb/doc/state_of_c2.md

 possible to open this up with a generic and slower mapping fallback function, but for other reasons my preference is to not allow calling arbitrary code inside the engine.

+### Pull

+Same issue as select star in SQL, needs work or limitations imposed.
+See above.